-“Vaginitis” is a medical term used to describe various disorders that cause infection or inflammation of the vagina.
+Vaginitis is a medical term used to describe various disorders that cause infection or inflammation of the vagina.
 Vulvovaginitis refers to inflammation of both the vagina and vulva (the external female genitals).
 These conditions can result from an infection caused by organisms such as bacteria, yeast, or viruses.
-In addition, irritations from chemicals in creams, sprays, or even clothing that are in contact with this area can result in vaginitis.
-In some cases, vaginitis results from organisms that are passed between sexual partners and from vaginal dryness and lack of estrogen.
+Irritations from chemicals in creams, sprays, or even clothing that are in contact with this area can also result in vaginitis.
+In some cases, vaginitis results from organisms that are passed between sexual partners, vaginal dryness and lack of estrogen.

 Is vaginal discharge normal?

 A woman’s vagina normally produces a discharge that usually is described as clear or slightly cloudy, non-irritating and with very little odor.
 During the normal menstrual cycle, the amount and consistency of discharge changes.
 At one time of the month there may be a small amount of a very thin or watery discharge.
 At another time, (usually the latter part of the menstrual cycle) a more extensive thicker discharge may appear.
 All of these descriptions could be considered normal.

 A vaginal discharge that has an odor or that is irritating usually is considered an abnormal discharge.
 The irritation might be itching or burning, or both.
 The burning could feel like a bladder infection.
 The itching may be present at any time of the day, but it often is most bothersome at night.
 These symptoms often are made worse by sexual intercourse.
 It is important to see your healthcare professional if there has been a change in the amount, color, or smell of the discharge that persists beyond a few days.

 What are the most common types of vaginitis?

 - Non-infectious vaginitis